measurify/server/README.md

     {{url}}/docs.html

+## Run in Dev Mode

+To run Measurify in dev mode on a local machine, [Node JS](https://nodejs.org/en/) (version >= 14.x) and [MongoDB](https://www.mongodb.com/) are required.
+Clone this repository, then install the dependencies:

+    npm install

+To test the source code, run:

+    npm run test

+To run server in dev mode, run:

+    npm run dev

+To run server in production mode, run:

+    npm run prod

+## GUI configuration

+The source code of the GUI Dashboard can be accessed in _/gui_ folder.
+The GUI Dashboard you can found here, is already configured to be started with the server and can be accessed from https://localhost:8080/

+### Deploy your own version of the GUI

+Change the working directory to _/gui_
+Install the dependencies:

+    npm install

+Pages, base api, etc., can be configured from the _.\src\config.js_ file.
+Follow instructions in comments for further details to properly edit the dashboard.
+Build the dashboard (from Windows)

+    npm run build-win

+Build the dashboard (from MacOS)

+    npm run build-mac

+_npm run build-win_ and _npm run build-mac_ are batch instructions to build the dashboard combining _npm run react-scripts build_ and the copy of the ./build folder to ../public

 ## Deploy

 The Measurify API Sever is developed using [Node JS](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/).
 The following steps show how to deploy a server on Ubuntu 18.04, using Docker.
 However it can be adapted also for MacOS or Windows operating systems.